8. Flow of execution#

 ## [1] 90

 From now on, we must stay alert.
-Many, if not all, of the following tasks, can still be implemented without the explicit use of the R loops but based only on the operations covered in the previous chapters.
+Many, if not all, of the undermentioned tasks, can still be implemented without the explicit use of the R loops but based only on the operations covered in the previous chapters.
 If this is the case, try composing both the looped and loop-free versions.
-Use microbenchmark::microbenchmark or proc.time to compare their run times[3].
+Use proc.time to compare their run times[3].

 Exercise 8.12

 • Let x be a numeric vector.
-When does if(x > 0) ... yield a warning?
+When does “if(x > 0) ...” yield a warning?
 When does it give an error?
-How to prevent this?
+How to guard ourselves against them?

 • What happens if you put if as the last expression in a curly braces block within a function’s body?